 If you do not already know, holding your cryptocurrency assets in your Binance Wallet (i.e. Spot Wallet, Futures Wallet, Margin Wallet, P2P Wallet) do not grant you 100% ownership.

-This is because the type of wallet offered by most web-based Cryptocurrency exchange is considered a custodial wallet.
+This is because the type of wallet offered by most web-based Cryptocurrency exchanges is considered a custodial wallet.

 There is no private key assigned to a custodial wallet that you truly owned therefore you do not completely possess your cryptocurrency assets.

-Find out more about the different types of cryptocurrency wallet here.
+Find out more about the different types of cryptocurrency wallets here.

 Option 1: Use a Software Wallet